ShibamRoy9826/qt_tile/README.md

 I know powerlevel10k isn't maintained anymore, but that shouldn't be a problem, its just a zsh theme and already quite feature rich, besides it's very easy to customize and looks pretty good.
 You can definitely provide suggestions via raising an issue.

+### 5) Why is mpd not working?
+I am trying to run it...!

+Mpd is configured a little different, its running at port 6200, I don't know but I was facing some issues with the default, so i changed the port and its working, didn't bother to change it...
+However, I would definitely change it if creates any problems in the future.

 ## Credits 🙏